 The worst thing any photographer can ever say is “No problem, I will fix it in Photoshop.”
 I can only wish every time a photographer says this they get a shocked by their camera – ZAP!
 Yes Photoshop is a great tool for photographers, but it should be used to enhance a good photograph.
 Removal of stray hairs or getting rid of blemishes are good uses for it.
-You need to get the shot right in the camera first or it's like putting pants on a pig, its still a pig.
+Even using the adobe color picker to airbrush out some background details is fine, but going overboard will make the photo look unrealistic.
+You need to get the shot right in the camera first or it’s like putting pants on a pig, it’s still a pig.

 You may have noticed I said Photoshop.
 There are several other good programs available that you can also use such as Gimp or Paintshop.
 The challenge with these programs is when the time comes to share your work or even get training your options will be limited.
 In the end you will need a good program to retouch your images.
 Or you can hire a service to do this for you.
 This can be a good choice as you spend your time taking photos and not sitting in front of the computer.